kali solos

 Farmer Jhansi Kaur is living on the edge of loss: of her family, her livelihood, and her agricultural ancestry.
 Her courage is all she has left.
 Set amidst the roar of the farmers’ protests in India, Kisan examines how defiant resilience can yield community.

-The beloved character from My Big Fat Cowpat Wedding is back again to talk about that eventful country reception and more importantly…his favourite sweet!
+The beloved character from My Big Fat Cowpat Wedding is back to talk about that eventful country reception and most importantly… his favourite sweet!

 Part virtual love letter, part confession, Dear Joe offers an entertaining and realistic glimpse into the challenges (and guilty pleasures!) that come with adjusting to family life in lockdown.

-Shelley King delivers a heartfelt, honest performance from the perspective of a family of doctors working on the frontline.
-The Tribe pays tribute to the sacrifice, dedication and determination of NHS workers whilst focusing on the people behind the profession.
+A heartfelt and honest look at Covid-19 from the perspective of a family of doctors working on the frontline.
+It pays tribute to the sacrifice and dedication of NHS workers whilst focusing on the people behind the profession.

 Exposed